What the Research Says about Teaching Science with Stories

 Stories sink into us in a way that dry descriptions of physical laws don’t.
 I learn best through narrative, and I’ve seen that many of my students do, too.

 Some people might see stories as a crutch, a sugar pill coddling a learner, and I can see why they would think that.
-If not used well, stories can be ineffectual at best and introduce misconceptions and inaccuracies at worst.
+If not used well, stories can be ineffectual.

 However, there is a growing body of evidence that suggests that using stories to teach science can improve engagement, enhance understanding (especially in the long term), and help anyone intimidated by science find their footing, but it really matters how you do it.
 Let’s take a look at some of the research!